Collection: Benjamin Georgeaud

 Born in 1980, Benjamin Georgeaud discovered sculpture during his first trip to Florence at the age of 15.

-After his baccalaureate, he decided to devote himself fully to his art.
-He entered the studios of Jonathan Hirschfeld and Zoltan Zsako, at the same time he took evening classes in drawing and morphological analysis in the Beaux-Arts workshops of the Paris City Hall.
+After graduating from high school, he decided to devote himself fully to his art.
+He joined the studios of Jonathan Hirschfeld and Zoltan Zsako, while also taking evening classes in drawing and morphological analysis at the Beaux-Arts studios of the Paris City Hall.

 In 2002, Benjamin exhibited his work to the general public for the first time at the 15th arrondissement artists' fair and received the Special Jury Prize.